Tuckermorin/FetherPlan/frontend/README.md

 Preview Page
 - This is what the participant will see when they get the link.
 I had to add a way to vote on options and display the voted option costs.
 The view selection summary is essentially the itinerary of the event assuming the voted options are finalized.

+Adjustments Have been made to make the app more mobile friendly as well as remove the alerts that were showing up before.

 # Getting Started with Create React App